NewDawn0/gpt.el/README.md

 ## TODO
 - [x] Add Installation guide
-- [ ] Decode the cp1252 encoded respose to Utf-8
+- [ ] Decode the cp1252 encoded response to Utf-8
 - [ ] Add syntax highlighting to code snippets (if possible)